 They also have a shorter prow which is easier to turn and maneuver if you get into a tight spot.
 However, the wideness of the design makes shorter boats a bit inefficient for expert or advanced paddlers.

 For the average paddler, a boat between 12 and 14 feet is probably the best choice.
 Kayaks in this size range have a good balance between speed and stability.
 They also have enough storage space and ports to satisfy most adventurers.

-Experts should look for a tandem longer than 14 feet.
+Experts should look for a 2 person kayak longer than 14 feet.
 From 14-16+ feet, you’ll find long, sleek vessels which have hull and keel designs which really suit an expert’s touch.
 If you and your partner are strong paddlers, these boats make for much faster sailing, and dead-on tracking.
 Plus, they have plenty of room for overnight camping gear and other equipment.